gracequantum/tensor/README.md

 ## License
 GraceQ/tensor is freely available under the [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html) licence.

 ## How to cite

-Cite GraceQ/tensor as
+You can cite the GraceQ/tensor where you use it as a support to this library.
+Please cite GraceQ/tensor as
 > Rong-Yang Sun, Cheng Peng, et al. GraceQ/tensor: A high-performance tensor computation library for the quantum physics community. https://github.com/gracequantum/tensor.
 For a complete list of the contributors, see CONTRIBUTORS.txt.

 Or use the following `bibtex` entry directly